 BSCC Reports on the Implementation of CCP Plans

+Commencing January 1, 2013, and annually thereafter, the BSCC is charged with collecting and analyzing available data regarding the implementation of local plans and other outcome-based measures.
+By July 1 of each year the Board must provide to the Governor and the Legislature a report on the implementation of CCP plans.
 These reports provide an annual snapshot of each county’s unique experience in implementing the locally developed CCP realignment implementation plan, the CCP plan objectives, identified outcomes, outcome measures, and data results; and how the county used its realignment funding.

 In addition, the annual reports outline the many promising and evidence-based efforts counties have adopted to help this population of offenders end the cycle of recidivism while keeping communities safe.